John and Frances Castle

 Beatrice) who was buried ye 24th day of February:

-John and Frances Castell's daughter Dorothy, who died in 1618., had married George Mordant.
+Their daughter Dorothy, who died in 1618, married George Mordant.
 Their arms are impaled on her brass at Heydon, Norfolk, presumably designed in the Cure workshop.
 The Argent field of the Castell arms is represented by diagonal parallel lines in contrast to the horizontal lines on her parents' brass.

 Copyright: Jon Bayliss